OpenStickCommunity/Hardware/Open_Core0 WASD/README.md

 Please note that I have gotten reports that JLC may not make the cutout for the USB passthrough properly, please check their files and ensure the board cutout is where it needs to be.

+You will also need the following hardware components to assembe the Open_Core0 WASD:
+- 0.96" OLED [AliExpress Link](https://www.aliexpress.com/item/1005003749784158.html) (make sure you get the module version)
+Note: You will need to take off the plastic part of the header on it otherwise the plexi will not lay flush!
+You will also need to snip the legs after soldered on.
+- 7x M2x6mm spacer standoffs [AliExpress Link](https://www.aliexpress.com/item/1005003106030065.html)
+- 8x M2x5mm countersunk bolts [AliExpress Link](https://www.aliexpress.com/item/1005003106030065.html)
+- 6x M2x8mm buttonhead bolts [AliExpress Link](https://www.aliexpress.com/item/32967225441.html)
+- 13x Choc v1 or Choc v2 switches
+- 12x Choc v1 or Choc v2 keycaps (normal 1U)
+- 1x Choc v1 or Choc v2 keycap (larger 2U)
+Note: Optionally you can get a stabilizer bar for the 2U key.
+I have still not worked this out so YMMV.

 ## How to order a board